 The Golden Hands Bridge is the newest feature in the Ba Na Hills amusement complex outside of Da Nang, Vietnam.
 To get there we hired a private car to drive the hour from our temporary home in Hoi An.

-A cable car, named one of the 10 best cable car systems in the world by CNN, took 15 minutes to take us from the Ba Na Hills ticket center at the bottom of the foothill to the midway point of the complex.
-This is where the bridge rests.
+A cable car, named one of the 10 best cable car systems in the world by CNN, took exactly 15 minutes to take us from the Ba Na Hills ticket center at the bottom of the foothill to the midway point of the complex.
+This is where the bridge sits.

 Views of the bridge emerge while riding on the cable car.
 1,400 meters above sea level, the bridge truly seems to float in space, caught from falling off the edge of a mountain by two giant hands.

 Walking across the Golden Hands Bridge

 Once we’d made our way to Ba Na Hills, bought tickets to enter, and waited for the cable car to bring us to the middle of a mountain we then had to fight our way through hordes of tourists to gain our place on the famed bridge.